chroniclesofcode/cdb/README.md

 # TO-DO

+- functionality to dynamically read the column types of a table and take that as input.
+Currently it's string,int,int
+- get rid of key-value pair dynamics (since we are not a kv db)

 - persist the data using shared memory
 - add generic table types -> generic data types
 - add networking to receive commands